-ColorGHear was developed by filmmaker and colorist, Shian Storm who cut his teeth in the image manipulation world as a Colorist and Restoration Specialist at the famed Lowry Digital (now Reliance Mediaworks) made most famous by their work on Avatar, Benjamin Button, The Social Network, and their stunning restorations of Star Wars, Citizen Kane, and the entire library of Disney Animated classics.
+ColorGHear was developed by filmmaker and colorist, Shian Storm who cut her teeth in the image manipulation world as a Colorist and Restoration Specialist at the famed Lowry Digital (now Reliance Mediaworks) made most famous by their work on Avatar, Benjamin Button, The Social Network, and their stunning restorations of Star Wars, Citizen Kane, and the entire library of Disney Animated classics.

 So as not to be misleading, ColorGHear is a system, and not so much a plug-in… a school of thought supported through the ColorGHear Toolkit -which is a set of MODULAR PRESETS for After Effects and ColorGHear Pro – which is a set of MODULAR LUTs for Davinci Resolve, FCP7, Premiere Pro, and Adobe Speedgrade, and is not what you’d consider a classical style plug-in.

 The toolkit is NOT a collection of drag and drop “looks” like Magic Bullet, or any other LUT based product.
 It is a series of nodes which contain a set of grading instructions or “macros” (a set of operations), specially designed to work with each other to speed up your workflow.
 Along with these nodes, comes a system of grading which replaces having to perform the minutia of individual corrections by hand.
 Learned through the online tutorials, this system will give you speedy and precise grades.
 It is this precision that prevents you from “bending” your images like with standard methods which is what allows me to get such drastic and dramatic grades from normally flimsy DSLR codecs.

 As a professional colorist, I noticed that because of the way the color channels in RGB video are tied together; that typical methods like the Color Balance tool, and the 3-way Color Corrector will actually bend an RGB image out of shape.
 So in order to maximize the full potential of any given image, I had to learn a method of grading that would avoid damaging the footage.
 I called this method “precision grading.”